J535D165/recordlinkage/examples/README.rst

 ======================================

 This folder contains examples on record linkage with the Python Record Linkage Toolkit.
 The examples do have a BSD 3-Clause "New" or "Revised" License.
+Contributions are appreciated.

 Basic
 -----